nikitavoloboev/data/sharing/my-workflow.md

 ## Journaling

-- [Day One](../macOS/apps/day-one.md) - All my private memories lie there.
-It also gets information from my Instagram/Twitter pages so I have nearly everything stored in one place which makes `On This Day` feature awesome.
 - [Looking back](../looking-back/looking-back.md) - My public log of things I've done and worked on throughout the months with highlights from each month/year.

 ## Devices